eleanorfrajka/ifmeo/content/people/index.md

         - PhD students are usually hired through the [IMPRS graduate school](https://mpimet.mpg.de/en/career/imprs-esm) with a deadline by the middle of September each year.

-        - Additionally, we anticipate hiring a postdoc and technical staff in the near future (1-2 years).
+        - **Postdoc opportunity:** We anticipate hiring for a 3-year postdoc starting 1 April 2025 to work on Denmark Strait overflow and downstream entrainment by small-scale processes, in collaboration with Wilken-Jon von Appen, Lola Perez Hernandez, Anna Sanchez Vidal, and David Amblas.
+Additionally, we anticipate hiring technical staff in the  next year.
 If this may be of interest to you, please email [Eleanor](mailto:eleanor.frajka@uni-hamburg.de).'
     design:
         columns: 2
   - block: slider